finos/a11y-theme-builder/docs/architecture/base-services.md

       For 0 to 900 by 100:
         DARK_MODE_LIGHTNESS = (((900 - SHADE_VALUE)/1000) - (.075 * REDUCTION_VALUE )
     ```

-0. Calculate each color by taking the original HSL value updating each shade with the new calculated lightness value and then convert the color from HSL back to RGB.
+0. Calculate each color by taking the original HSL value, updating each shade with the new calculated lightness value, and then convert the color from HSL back to RGB.
 0. Check the swatch and its color contrast against light and dark text to see which has a higher contrast.
-    * In light mode dark text is (#121212) and light text (#ffffff)
+    * In light mode dark text is "\#121212" and light text is "\#ffffff"
-    * In dark mode dark text is (#121212) and light text rgba(255,255,255,0.6)
+    * In dark mode dark text is "\#121212" and light text is "rgba(255,255,255,0.6)"
 0. Check with resulting color and text color combination to calculate its contrast ratio.
 If it has a contrast ratio of 4.5:1 or higher compute the swatch with the corresponding text or 'On-Color'.
-0. If the contrast is < 4.5:1 test to see if it takes more cycles to lighten the color with dark text or darken the color with light text to get to the desired contrast ratio of 4.5:1.
+0. If the contrast is < 4.5:1, test to see if it takes more cycles to lighten the color with dark text or darken the color with light text to get to the desired contrast ratio of 4.5:1.
 0. Loop through a function to lighten or darken the shade until it has an on-color with a contrast ratio of 4.5:1.
 0. Smooth out the transitions through the colors so there are no obvious jumps by identifying those colors that have been lightened or darkened, and placing the corresponding shade along a gradient to the lightest and darkest shades and updating the shades in-between at equal percentage intervals.

 ### Gradients

 * Light Mode Color Selection

     1. Once the user selects the primary, secondary, and tertiary colors of a theme, a menu will be generated for the user to select the first color, color "a", of a gradient, from the shades generated for the primary, secondary, and tertiary colors.
     2. Once the "a" color is selected only those colors of the primary, secondary and tertiary shades with the same "on-color" as "a" can be selected by the user for color "b".
     3. Any text or icon used on the full gradient will now meet the required 4.5:1 contrast.

 * Dark Mode Color Selection

     1. If color "a" and "b" are the same color and shade 500 or higher, identify dark "on-colors" and proceed to map the same jump in shade values as the user picked in light mode.
     2. If there are not 2 or more dark "on-color" shades then look at all of the light "on-color" shades to build a gradient with the same jump in shades.
     3. This yields gradients in dark mode that are not too bright or light for the eyes and "a" and "b" shades have the same "on-color," keeping it accessible.

 ### Icons and Buttons

-1. User selects preferences
+1. User selects values for the following preferences.
+These are required in order to specify icon and button colors in the default color theme.
     1. Primary, secondary, and tertiary colors
-   1. Light mode background color
+    1. Light mode background colors
-   1. Dark mode background color
+    1. Dark mode background colors
 1. Build light mode accessible buttons
     1. Limit the selection of button colors to those primary, secondary, and tertiary shades that have a contrast against the secondary light mode background color of 3.1:1 or higher.
 Note secondary background needs to be slightly darker than the primary background.
 1. Build dark mode accessible buttons
     1. Start with the users selected light mode button shade and test it against their selected primary dark mode background color selection, which is slightly darker than the secondary background color.
     2. If the button does not have the required contrast, then loop through the lighter shades until finding an appropriate shade.
 1. Repeat steps 2-3 for icon color.

 ### Elevations